 5. Serve as an ex-officio member of the Editorial Advisory Committee and carry out all remaining duties spelled out in the formal, written position description for the editor.

-B. ALSC Executive Committee
+B. ALSC Executive Director

 The executive director of ALSC will: